 • Make a dipping sauce for the potatoes.
 Blend together 1/4 cup Japanese mayonnaise with 2 tsp OMG plus a bit of lemon juice.
 Or use American mayonnaise with a bit more lemon juice.
 Adjust to your tastes with salt, additional spice, and/or some olive oil.

-• Drain the potatoes, reserving the water (and removing and reserving the meat if you chose to add it), and add olive oil to the pot until you have at least a 1/4 inch layer.
-Turn the heat on to medium and start adding the potatoes cut side down once the oil is warm.
+• Drain the potatoes, reserving the water (and removing and reserving the giblets/liver if you chose to add it), and add about 1/2 cup of olive oil.
+Turn the heat to medium-low and start adding the potatoes cut side down once the oil is warm.
 Once they begin to sizzle a bit lower the heat to medium low and cook, uncovered, until they are well browned on the bottom (approximately 30-35 minutes).
-When they are done remove to a wooden serving board, cooked side up so they stay crisp.
+When they are done remove to a wooden serving board, cooked-side up so they stay crisp.
 Reserve the olive oil for another use, it’ll have great flavor.

 • Remove the chicken from the oven and allow to rest for ten minutes.
 Toss the arugula with the dressing.
 Carve the chicken and plate.
 Or eat pretty much everything with your hands.
 Serve with sauce and fresh lemon.

 Mottainai tip – the potato cooking liquid and leftover bones are a great starting point for a soup.
-Add a bay leaf, some whole peppercorns, plus the chicken carcass, simmer for a few hours or pressure cook for 30 minutes, then strain, and you’ll have a lovely chicken stock with tons of flavor.
+Add a bay leaf, some whole peppercorns, plus the chicken carcass and giblets, etc., simmer for a few hours or pressure cook for 30 minutes, then strain, and you’ll have a lovely chicken stock with tons of flavor.

 Fun to Try